Tom Schwartz Admits It Can Be ‘Excruciating’ To Watch Himself On ‘Vanderpump Rules’

 You know that feeling when you wake up from a spectacular dream and you’re a little bummed out realizing it wasn’t real?
 It’s like the opposite for me waking up each morning, realizing with joy, all over again that I’m married to you @musickillskate To my Bubba, my wife, my partner in crime @musickillskate HAPPY BIRTHDAY QT send her some love today if you get a chance ????❤️ #twobubs #eyesclosedagain

 As The Inquisitr previously reported, Schwartz looked back on his freak-out on Maloney during an appearance on the Vanderpump Rules: After Show days ago.
-As he sat beside his co-star and friend, Tom Sandoval, Schwartz said that while he knows he should have been more compassionate and understanding of Maloney during their night with friends, he instead became increasingly annoyed wit her “self-indulgent” antics.
+As he sat beside his co-star and friend, Tom Sandoval, Schwartz said that while he knows he should have been more compassionate and understanding of his wife during their night with friends, he instead became increasingly annoyed with her “self-indulgent” antics.

 “She was over there stewing like, ‘That’s not cool.
 I do not think this is funny.
 I, I, I!’
 It really rubbed me the wrong way,” he explained.